-INDEPENDENT AUDITORS' REPORT TO THE BOARD OF TRUSTEES OF LOWBROOK ACADEMY TRUST
+INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF LOWBROOK ACADEMY TRUST

-We have audited the financial statements of Lowbrook Academy Trust for the year ended 31 August 2014 which comprise the Group Statement of Financial Activities, the Group and Academy Trust Balance Sheets, the Group Cash Flow Statement and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and the Academies Accounts Direction 2013 to 2014 issued by the Education Funding Agency.
+We have audited the financial statements of Lowbrook Academy Trust for the year ended 31 August 2015 which comprise the Group Statement of Financial Activities, the Group and Academy Trust Balance Sheets, the Group Cash Flow Statement and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and the Academies Accounts Direction 2014 to 2015 issued by the Education Funding Agency.

-This report is made solely to the Academy Trust's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006, section 151 of the Charities Act 2011 and regulations made under section 154 of that Act.
+This report is made solely to the Academy Trust's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
 Our audit work has been undertaken so that we might state to the Academy Trust's members those matters we are required to state to them in an Auditors' Report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Academy Trust and its members, as a body, for our audit work, for this report, or for the opinion we have formed.